cancan101/graphql-db-api/README.md

 # We use GraphQL SWAPI (The Star Wars API) c/o Netlify:
 engine = create_engine('graphql://swapi-graphql.netlify.app/.netlify/functions/index')

-with engine.connect() as connection:
 # Demonstration of requesting nested resource of homeworld
 # and then selecting fields from it
+query = "select name, homeworld__name from 'allPeople?include=homeworld'"

+with engine.connect() as connection:
-    for row in connection.execute(text("select name, homeworld__name from 'allPeople?include=homeworld'")):
+    for row in connection.execute(text(query)):
         print(row)
 ```